morevna6/Superstore-Sales-Delivery-Tableau-Dashboard/README.md

 ## Author

-Created by **Fatma Günışığı Aydoğan** as part of a Tableau data analytics module final project.
+Created by **Günışığı Aydoğan** as part of a Tableau data analytics module final project for GoIT.